 - Boots

-History: Where Do Cap Toes Come From?
+History: Where Do Cap-Toe Shoes Come From?

 There isn’t much research as to when cap-toe seams on shoes came into use.
 We do know that oxford shoes, on which toe caps are most popular, showed up at Oxford University in the early-to-mid 17th century as “Oxonians.”